Hypertension: Hypertension crisis (Hypertension, hypertensive emergencies, hypertensive urgency, malignant hypertension)

 Acute hypertensive heart failure

 Sodium nitroprusside is the preferred drug because it reduces both preload and afterload.
 The target is to reduce BP to normal or near-normal levels.
+The role of Clevidipine is being studied in large ongoing clinical trials for this indication.

 Acute myocardial infarction